sdiehl/wiwinwlh/tutorial.md

 $ stack build --file-watch    # Build on every filesystem change
 ```

-To visualize the dependency graph use the dot command pipe the output into
+To visualize the dependency graph, use the dot command piped first into
-graphviz and your favorite image viewer:
+graphviz, then piped again into your favorite image viewer:

 ```bash
 $ stack dot --external | dot -Tpng | feh -